Smurf-IV/Excel_PRIME/README.md

 # It will **_not_** be:
 ## Thread safe
-- Initially it will **Not** be thread safe, because the xml reader will be locked to the sheet in use.
+- Initially it will **Not** be _same sheet_ thread safe, because the xml reader will be locked to the sheet in use.
 ## Cell object type
-- Cell conversion when read (i.e. you will know the type that you want, and you can convert it.)
+- Cell converted when read (i.e. you will know the type that you want, and you can convert it.)
 - This could later become an option if the `XmlConvert` classes are efficient (Or via the interface specs)
 ## Poco
 - A POCO / Type populator (Extensions can be written for that later)